Intrinsically-Sublime/Slic3T/README.markdown

         --skirts            Number of skirts to draw
-        --skirt-distance    Distance in mm between innermost skirt and object --skirt-height      Height of skirts to draw (expressed in layers, 0+, default: 1)
+        --skirt-distance    Distance in mm between innermost skirt and object --skirt-height      Height of skirts to draw (expressed in layers, 0+, default: 1) --brim-width        Width of the brim that will get added to each object to help adhesion

        Transform options:
         --scale             Factor for scaling input object (default: 1)